microsoft/fluent-ui-react/.github/add-a-feature.md

 ### Conformance Test

 Review [common tests](test-a-feature.md#common-tests) below.
 You should now add the [`isConformant()`](test-a-feature.md#isconformant-required) common test and get it to pass.
 This will validate the `displayName` and `className` and multiple other aspects to help you get your component off the ground.

+### Performance Test

+Add a [performance test](test-a-feature.md#performance-tests) to set a baseline performance measurement for your component and guard against future regressions.

 ### Add doc site example